A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Enjoy all the extra touches of a high-end boutique hotel, like heated floors and soft, luxurious bedding, while surrounded by nature.

 Muskoka Dome features a kitchen, bathroom, sitting area and bedroom under an insulated geodesic dome, with panoramic views of the forest outside.
-Customize your stay with add-ons, including a fresh breakfast, DIY massage kit, charcuterie or oyster bar.
+Customize your stay with add-ons, including a fresh breakfast, a DIY massage kit and a charcuterie or oyster bar.

 Operates year-round.